A Converse Bound via the Nussbaum-Szko{\l}a Mapping for Quantum Hypothesis Testing: Introduction

 For large numbers of copies~$n$, asymptotic methods characterize the type-II error probability $\beta_n$ under a prescribed scaling of the type-I error $\alpha_n$.
 The \textit{small-deviations regime} covers the asymptotic analysis of $\beta_n$ when $\alpha_n$ is fixed.
 The quantum Stein's lemma establishes the error exponent in this setting \cite{hiaipetz1991, ogawahayashi2004}, thereby providing the leading term of order $n$ in the expansion of $-\log \beta_n$.
 A second-order analysis refines this result by characterizing the correction term of order $\sqrt{n}$.
 In the quantum setting, two pioneering works approach this problem from different perspectives: Li~\cite{li2014second} employs elementary algebraic techniques and probability bounds derived from the Nussbaum–Szkoła mapping to characterize the second-order term, while Tomamichel and Hayashi~\cite{tomamichel2013hierarchy} use one-shot entropic quantities---such as the information spectrum relative entropy---to obtain the same result.

 When the type-I error decays subexponentially, the problem falls in the \textit{moderate-deviations regime}.
 The exponent of the type-II error was analyzed asymptotically in~\cite{chubb2017moderate, cheng2017moderate}.
-Chubb \emph{et al.}~\cite{chubb2017moderate} used a combination of relative entropy inequalities~\cite{tomamichel2013hierarchy} and a Berry–Esseen–type result due to Rozovsky~\cite{rozovsky2002estimate}.
-A different approach was followed by Cheng \emph{et al.} in~\cite{cheng2017moderate}, where the achievability is obtained by using a martingale inequality due to Sason~\cite{sason2012moderate}, originally developed for classical moderate deviations, while the converse follows directly from a sharp converse Hoeffding bound.
+In \cite{chubb2017moderate}, Chubb \emph{et al.} used a combination of relative entropy inequalities~\cite{tomamichel2013hierarchy} and a Berry–Esseen–type result due to Rozovsky~\cite{rozovsky2002estimate}.
+In~\cite{cheng2017moderate}, Cheng and Hsieh derived the achievability by using a martingale inequality due to Sason~\cite{sason2012moderate}, originally developed for classical moderate deviations, while their converse follows directly from a sharp converse Hoeffding bound.

 When both errors decay exponentially, the problem falls in the \emph{large-deviations regime}, with performance described by the error exponents $A = -\lim_{n\to\infty}\tfrac{1}{n}\log \alpha_n$ and $B = -\lim_{n\to\infty}\tfrac{1}{n}\log \beta_n$.
 In the quantum setting, the converse part of this analysis was established by Nussbaum and Szkoła~\cite{nussbaum2009lower}, while the achievability was proven by Audenaert \emph{et al.}~\cite{audenaert2007discriminating}, together yielding the quantum generalization of the classical Chernoff exponent.
 The Hoeffding bound in the asymmetric setting was established by Hayashi and Nagaoka~\cite{hayashi2006error,nagaoka2006converse}.